khushbuu01/bmi_calculator/README.md

 ## About
 A simple Body Mass Index Calculator made with Flutter.
-With this application, you can use it to assess wheter you are at the ideal weight according to your height.
+You can use this application to assess whether you are at the ideal weight according to your height.
 And depending on this result, you can know if you are at the ideal wight, below or above.

 <table align="center">